Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 Auxiliary Member is designed for any non veteran resident of the Lexington Community who wishes to become involved with aiding and assisting the proud men and women of our Armed Forces.
 These individuals will have access to all Association functions and be invited to participate in Association affairs.
 Annual dues are $30.
 Membership applications for both memberships are available at the front desk - main clubhouse.

 Your annual dues of $ 30 payable to the Lexington Veterans Association will be electronically applied to your Lexington statement in the November billing.
-The new year runs from Nov 11, 2009 to Nov 11, 2010.
+The new year runs from Nov 11, 2012 to Nov 11, 2013.
 If you are a veteran new to the club, ask for the sign up forms/web site forms so we know about you.
-FOR NEW MEMBERS, PLEASE PICK UP YOUR NEW PLASTIC MEMBERSHIP CARD FROM KIM AT THE FRONT DESK.
+Forms available at the main clubhouse front desk.

 MEMBERSHIP IS OPEN TO ALL ARMED FORCES VETERANS REGARDLESS OF ERA OF SERVICE.
 THIS INCLUDES RESERVISTS, NATIONAL GUARD, COAST GUARD, MERCHANT MARINE AND OTHER ALLIED FORCES.